 Methods: Experimental Research, Biometrics, Structural Equation Modeling, Text Analysis, Ethnographic Field Research (UN/ Microfinance/Pakistan Government led Projects)

-Software/Programming Language: SPSS, AMOS, Lisrel, R, Python.
-Biometric and online Eye-tracking technology
+Software/Programming Language: SPSS, AMOS, Lisrel, R, Python, applied machine learning and biometric and online Eye-tracking technology

 - AMA (American Marketing Association)